private-horst/pouch/README.md

-# pouch - Rust bindings for PouchDB
+# pouch - Rust bindings for PouchDB (EARLY ALPHA)

+NOTE: VERY EARLY STAGE, NOT READY FOR USE YET!

 Rust bindings to make PouchDB available for usage with Yew and other browser-based Rust frameworks.